-Commercial mortgage loans represented 13.5% and 14.1% of invested assets as of June 30, 2019 and December 31, 2018, respectively.
+Commercial mortgage loans represented 13.6% and 14.1% of invested assets as of September 30, 2019 and December 31, 2018, respectively.
 Our mortgage loan department originates commercial mortgages and manages our existing commercial mortgage loan portfolio.
 We specialize in originating loans of \$1.0 to \$5.0, which are generally secured by first-mortgage liens on income-producing commercial real estate.
-As of June 30, 2019 and December 31, 2018, 74.0% and 75.1%, respectively, of our mortgage loans had an outstanding principal under \$5.0.
-As of June 30, 2019 and December 31, 2018, our average loan balance was \$2.3 and \$2.4, respectively.
+As of September 30, 2019 and December 31, 2018, 73.0% and 75.1%, respectively, of our mortgage loans had an outstanding principal under \$5.0.
+As of September 30, 2019 and December 30, 2019 and December 31, 2018, our average loan balance was \$2.4.

 All loans are underwritten consistently to our standards based on loan-to-value (LTV) ratios and debt service coverage ratios (DSCR).
-LTV ratios and DSCRs are based on income and detailed market, property and borrower analyses using our experience in commercial mortgage lending.
+LTV ratios and DSCRs are based on income and detailed market, property, and borrower analyses using our experience in commercial mortgage lending.
 A large majority of our loans have personal guarantees, and all loans are evaluated annually.
-We diversify our mortgage loans by geographic region, loan size and scheduled maturity.
+We diversify our mortgage loans by geographic region, loan size, and scheduled maturity.

-As of June 30, 2019 and December 31, 2018, our portfolio's weighted-average LTV ratio was 49.5% and 49.1%, respectively, while our weighted-average DSCR was 1.95 and 1.94, respectively.
+As of both September 30, 2019 and December 31, 2018, our portfolio's weighted-average LTV ratio was 48.9% and 49.1%, respectively, while our weighted-average DSCR was 1.97 and 1.94, respectively.